 How to Fix iPhone 7 Problems

-We’ve put together a list of fixes for common iPhone 7 problems and it offers fixes for Wi-Fi issues, issues with Bluetooth, and more.
+We’ve put together a list of fixes for common software problems and it offers fixes for Wi-Fi issues, issues with Bluetooth, and more.
 We’ve also put together some tips to help you improve performance and battery life.

 Your last line of defense is Apple itself.
 If you can’t fix your iPhone 7 problem on your own, you have a couple of options.

-You can get in touch with Apple on Twitter and see if its support can help.
-If they can’t help you, and you still can’t fix your issue, you might think about taking your phone into an Apple Store if your local store is open.
+If customer service can’t help you, and you still can’t fix your issue, you might think about taking your phone into an Apple Store if your local store is open.

 Downgrading isn’t a guaranteed way to fix performance issues but it’s an option if you decide you’ve had enough of your device’s poor performance.

-Apple typically keeps the downgrade loophole open for a week or two after a new update’s release so you’ll need to act quickly if you want to make the move back down.
+Apple typically keeps the downgrade loophole open for a few weeks after a new update’s release so you’ll need to act quickly if you want to make the move back down.

 For more on the downgrade process, please take a look at our guide.